ndjorovic/limehome/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## About Project
-The front-end app is single page app(Anglular and Typescript) I don't not use any UI frameworks (e.g. Boostrap or Material Design), I made custom carousel component to show item places instead any library (e.g Swiper or owl carousel).
+The front-end app is single page app(Anglular and Typescript).

+I don't not use any UI frameworks (e.g. Boostrap or Material Design),

+I made custom carousel component to show item places instead any library (e.g Swiper or owl carousel).

+I used HERE rest API to get informations about places and HERE maps to show places on the map.
+I hardcoded lat and lng to Berlin, alternative should dynamically location from devices.

+Description is showed in plain text to avoid XSS issues,  alternative should be HTML sanitizations.